 4 - Hail Resistance Sequence (HSS)

-This test on the PVEL scorecard 2024 assesses panels' resilience to hailstorms by subjecting them to high-velocity impacts from ice balls.
-The test also subjects them to repeated hail impact simulations, ensuring they can withstand severe weather conditions without significant damage.
+The HSS test in the PVEL 2024 scorecard evaluates the resilience of solar panels to hailstorms by subjecting them to high-velocity impacts from ice balls.
+The test also includes repeated hail impact simulations to ensure the panels can withstand severe weather conditions without sustaining significant damage.

 2023 and 2024 Hail Resistance Sequence Comparison